 The concept for the MnDOT AIR grew out of the recently published Arts, Culture and Transportation: A Creative Placemaking Field Scan, produced by T4America with ArtPlace America.
-Released in 2017, the Field Scan explored how artists are contributing to transportation solutions, and identified state DOTs as a promising but as of yet untested venue for artistic intervention.
+Released in 2017, the Field Scan explored how artists are contributing to transportation solutions, and identified state DOTs as a promising but untested venue for artistic intervention.

 T4America believes that embedding artists within state DOTs will help to drive new and creative approaches that help achieve state DOTs’ ambitious goals.
 Dwindling funding hinders the accomplishment of these goals, forcing DOTs to find creative approaches to improve safety, reduce congestion, enhance economic opportunity, improve reliability, preserve their system assets, accelerate project delivery, and ultimately create healthier neighborhoods for communities to grow and thrive.
 Simultaneously, T4America believes that embedded artists will benefit from learning how to better engage with the complex processes and projects overseen by state DOTs and therefore producing better and more meaningful work.